Kogan, Queensland: Education

-Kogan State School is a government primary (Prep-6) school for boys and girls at High Street (27.0382°S 150.7578°E).
+Kogan State School is a government primary (Prep-6) school for boys and girls on the south side of High Street (27.0382°S 150.7578°E).
 In 2015, there were 47 students enrolled with 3 teachers (2 full-time equivalent).
 In 2018, the school had an enrolment of 24 students with 2 teachers and 5 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Kogan.
-The nearest secondary schools are Chinchilla State High School (to Year 12) in Chinchilla to the north-west, Jandowae State School (to Year 10) in Jandowae to the north-east, Dalby State High School (to Year 12) in Dalby to the east, and Tara Shire State College (to Year 12) in neighbouring Tara to the south-west.
+There are no secondary schools in Kogan.
+The nearest government secondary schools are Chinchilla State High School (to Year 12) in Chinchilla to the north-west, Jandowae State School (to Year 10) in Jandowae to the north-east, Dalby State High School (to Year 12) in Dalby to the east, and Tara Shire State College (to Year 12) in neighbouring Tara to the south-west.

 Facilities

 Kogan District Rural Fire Brigade is on the eastern corner of High Street and Henry Street (27.0370°S 150.7569°E).

 Hugh Sawrey

 Australian painter Hugh Sawrey spent many years in the Kogan area.
 He often painted murals on local buildings to pay his bills.
 He first visited the town after he returned from military service in World War II, seeking work on cattle stations.
 He painted murals for the lounge of the Kogan Hotel and the ceiling of the Kogan post office.

 In 2009, a documentary was made about Sawrey titled Banjo Paterson with a Paintbrush.
 On 3 October 2009, the documentary premiered at the Art at Kogan festival in the presence of the Queensland Governor, Penelope Wensley.

 Sawrey is commemorated in Kogan with a sculpture and walkway.
 The sculpture titled Bush Friendship is on the Kogan-Condamine Road (27.0404°S 150.7614°E) and features Sawrey with his friend Nelson "Darkie" Dwyer, the former publican in Kogan.
 It is a lifesize sculpture in bronze and depicts the two men sitting across a table from one another, playing cards (as they often did).
 The sculpture forms part of the Hugh Sawrey Walk of Fame, which was funded by the Queensland Government as part of the Q150 celebrations.
 A sculpture of a horse with a rugged stockman on his back and the whip cutting up above his head (themes that Sawrey often painted) forms the entrance to the Kogan Community Centre.